bstefansen/graphql-library/README.md

 # Graph-ql Library

-A MERN full-stack web application for a library database that uses graphql and the MERN stack.
+A MERN full-stack web application for a library database that uses graphql